UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 - The steady state is reached after 50 years.

-- The grid is 100 x 1.
+- The grid is 100 x 1, but 20 would be sufficient.

-- The solution propogates from surface to seafloor, and increases in magnitude linearly with depth.
+- The solution propogates from surface to seafloor, and linearly increases in magnitude with depth.

-- The [Th] distribution is constant in depth *before* the steady state is reached because the production, adsorption, and desorption rates are constant.

-- It takes a time interval t = [0:tmax] for a particle to sink from an initial depth z = [0:zmax], which means after a time interval tmax = zmax/S, where S is the sinking velocity, the initial distribution has fallen out.

-- Unintuitively, it takes longer than this to reach a steady state.
-Since only the particulate phase of Th is subject to sinking, there could be a series of "stalls" in the sinking trajectory of an atom when is desorbs into the dissolved phase.

 .. figure:: ../images/1Dinit[Th].png
 .. figure:: ../images/1Dfinal[Th].png

+The curve corresponding to 10 years shows how the steady state solution, a linear positive slope, is reached first at the surface, where the initial distribution falls out and is not replaced by anything falling from above.
+The initial distribution has fallen to the 2000m depth level after 10 years, 4000m after 30 years, and completely after 50 years.

+The time for a particle to sink from the surface to the seafloor is given by

+                                                t = zmax / S,

+however, the time to reach steady state is greater than this, because sinking particles can desorb into the dissolved phase, which do not sink.
 ====================================
 Coupled 2D Model: Underlying Physics
 ====================================